 If you have a relationship with an advisor who works for a major Wall Street firm, you do not have a fiduciary financial advisor.
 At Towerpoint Wealth, we should know – we worked for a major Wall Street firm for 18 years!
 It is impossible for anyone to act in a client’s best interests 100% of the time when operating within the constraints of the employee-employer relationship.

-Now that you know the definition of fiduciary, it is important to understand that no designation, rule, or regulation will completely stop individuals who have intent to defraud other people.
+Now that you know the definition of fiduciary, it is important to understand that no designation, rule, or regulation will completely stop individuals who have the intent to defraud other people.
 Despite this sad fact, engaging a financial advisor who has a legal fiduciary responsibility to you, like all of us here at Towerpoint Wealth, tilts the odds greatly in your favor.

 This post focuses on the benefits of developing an estate plan to avoid probate and assure your assets are distributed according to your wishes and in a timely fashion.